lollisjacob/lollisjacob.github.io/_pages/about.md

   - /cv/
 ---

 Welcome!
-I am an **Assistant Professor** in the [School of Public and International Affairs](https://researchdirectory.uc.edu/p/lollisjm?_gl=1*17pws97*_ga*MTU3NTg4MDI5My4xNzU5MjY4MzQx*_ga_7H1FCKXZ4Y*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTczJGoyNiRsMCRoMA..*_ga_LSJTQ7TZ38*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTY5JGozMCRsMCRoMA..*_ga_CWY9357HWN*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTY5JGozMCRsMCRoMA..) at the **University of Cincinnati**.
+I am an **Assistant Professor of Political Science** in the [School of Public and International Affairs](https://researchdirectory.uc.edu/p/lollisjm?_gl=1*17pws97*_ga*MTU3NTg4MDI5My4xNzU5MjY4MzQx*_ga_7H1FCKXZ4Y*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTczJGoyNiRsMCRoMA..*_ga_LSJTQ7TZ38*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTY5JGozMCRsMCRoMA..*_ga_CWY9357HWN*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTY5JGozMCRsMCRoMA..) at the **University of Cincinnati**.
 I study American legislatures, with a particular focus on Congress, campaigns and elections, and identity.
 I specialize in quantitative methods, leveraging big data, machine learning, and causal inference in my research.
 My work is published in outlets such as *Political Research Quarterly*, *PS: Political Science & Politics*, and *State Politics & Policy Quarterly*.

 I received my Ph.D. in Political Science from the University of Virginia in 2025.
 Before UVA, I earned a B.A. in Politics and International Affairs, with a minor in Poverty Studies, from Furman University.